ReInHerit/digital-hub/content/summerschool/2023-09-27-aifocus-reinherit-hackathon-summer-school-matera-2023.md

 ###  Supervisors:

 * Marco Bertini Media Integration and Communication Center, UNIFI IT
+* Paolo Mazzanti Media Integration and Communication Center, UNIFI IT
 * Filippo Principi Media Integration and Communication Center, UNIFI IT
 * with the support of Luca Mechionna - “[Machineria - Stories that Work"](https://machineria.it/machineria-stories-that-work)
 * coordinated by  Raffaele Vitulli MateraHUB